 Native American Club - This club is for students who are of Native American descent or for students who are interested in learning about the varied cultures that make up the Native American Community of North America.
 It is dedicated to preserving native American Heritage and educating the public at large about Native Americans and their rich cultural heritage.
-Sponsor: Dr. Carmen Blalock (306-2755), Harris Hall.
+Sponsor: Keith Hallmark, 306-2652 and Down Hale, 306-2630.
 For meeting dates and times, please contact Dawn Hale at 306-2630.

-Nursing Students Association - promotes citizenship, leadership and fellowship; encourages responsibility for maintenance of high ideals for the nursing profession; encourages future participation in professional nursing organizations.
-Sponsors - Debra Miller, 306-2796.
+Nursing Club - promotes citizenship, leadership and fellowship; encourages responsibility for maintenance of high ideals for the nursing profession; encourages future participation in professional nursing organizations.
+Freshman Sponsors: Susan Lawless, 306-2790 and Jennifer Louden, 306-2808.
+Sophomore Sponsors: Beth Sasser, 260-2448.
 Meeting dates and times: TBA.

 Phi Theta Kappa - Phi Theta Kappa is an international honor society.
 Students who meet the requirements are inducted by invitation.
 Newsletters announce club meetings, i.e., date, place, and time.
 Phi Theta Kappa has many campus and community service projects throughout the year.
 We make involvement in community service very accessible to our members by conducting projects in each of the surrounding counties.
 Members are encouraged to be active in our organization so they may fellowship with peers and other chapter members and enjoy a well-rounded college experience.
-Sponsors - April Wallace (306-2715) Decatur campus, Beth Thames (890-4730) Huntsville campus; Meeting dates and times TBA.
+Sponsors -April Wallace (306-2715) Decatur campus, Felecia Ewing, 890-4798, Huntsville campus; Meeting dates and times TBA.
 Decatur campus meeting site, Chasteen Student Center; Huntsville/Cummings Research Park meeting site, Room 101 D.

 Photography Club - The Calhoun Community College Photo Club meets monthly, and features fun-filled activities for students with an interest in analog and digital photography.
 The club hosts special exhibits, seminars and gallery visits.
-Sponsor - John Davis, e-mail: CalhounPhotoClub@email.com.
+Sponsor - John Davis, e-mail: jdavisphoto@yahoo.com